Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

 We did one of the night time ghost tours and to be honest, this was definitely the highlight of the day for us.

 Our guide Jim, an excellent storyteller, and certainly gave us a few scares as he explained some of Port Arthurs spookiest happenings.

 Port Arthur is also home to Australia’s worst-ever massacre.
 While this is a pretty morbid topic, it’s important to pay homage to the victims at the Port Arthur Memorial Garden.

 Day 3: Tasman Peninsula

-We spent the morning exploring the convict coal mines located on the north western side of the Tasman peninsula.
+Spend the morning exploring the convict coal mines located on the north-western side of the Tasman peninsula.

-From here we headed back to quirky little Doo Town for some gorgeous coastal scenery and excellent food from the fish and chip van next to the blowhole.
+From there, head back to quirky little Doo Town for some gorgeous coastal scenery and excellent food from the fish and chip van next to the blowhole.

 Close to Doo Town are some beautiful coastal viewpoints which a well worth exploring.

 After crossing back across the Eagles Neck, check out the dog line museum before heading on towards the tessellated pavements.
 Here there is a lovely walk along the coast giving some wonderful views of the Tasman peninsula.